kimogi/meta-homenode/README.md

-# meta-homenode
+# meta-anteater
-Yocto layer for basic home node with SSH, WiFi and libgpiod support.
+Distro layer for basic home node with SSH, WiFi and libgpiod support.

 Tested with `meta-raspberrypi` layer.
 Add the folowing to your `local.conf`